Living Proof—Part 2

 It's crazy how I let the"that was then, this is now" statement about the Bible infect so many of my life decisions for about the next 10 years or so.

 I wasn't aware of it at the time, but the lie subtly worked it's way into my subconscious and skewed my entire mindset.
 But I pressed on.
 Certain I had a firm grasp on the knowledge the Bible held within its pages.

 I didn't open it much.

-Like the school books that I lugged back and forth between school and home, the knowledge they contained remained locked inside if I never opened them.
+Like the school books that I lugged back and forth between school and home, the knowledge it contained remained locked inside if I never opened it.

 Thinking I knew it all...

 Naiveté struck again. 😟

 I've shared that I was a believer at a very young age (Living Proof - Part 1).

 I'd been taught the basic truths about God and my belief in them has never changed.